genFD/code-journey-notes/notes/01-HTML-CSS/02-css/1-syntax-selectors.md

 Because of SOC, it's recommended to avoid mixing HTML (the structure) and CSS code(styling).
 You can create an external stylesheet by using the `.css file` name extension, like so: `style.css`.

-When HTML and CSS codes are in separate files, the files must be linked.
+When HTML and CSS codes are in separate files, `the files must be linked`.
 You can use the `<link>` element to link HTML and CSS files together.
 The `<link>` element must be placed within the head of the HTML file.
 It is a self-closing tag and requires the following attributes: